INFO-4602-5602/project-2-ncwit-team-5/Submission/README.md

    (b).
 We create a tooltip that shows the x- and y-value of each point when you hover over a bar.

-The fourth visualization, we use python3 do data clean(Jupyter), the file name is Age.ipynb in data process folder.
+The fourth visualization, we use python3 do data clean(Jupyter) and use D3 show the graph.
+The file name is Age.ipynb in data process folder.
 We extracted “School Year” and “Enroll, Female: Average Age (Enrl F)”.
+Then drop the miss value.
 This part code is:

 df.dropna(subset=['Enroll, Female: Average Age (Enrl F)'], inplace = True)